CrossR/HepEVD/README.md

 ## Future Work

 - More helper functions.
+The helper function core code has been abstracted out now, so just needs actual implementations adding (i.e. LArSoft helper for `recob::Hit` etc.).

 - Hit widths?
 Pain with instanced mesh though.

-- Fill out URL data loading: User configurable URL parameters, to allow for loading of data from a URL.

-- Fill out URL data loading to load multiple event states.

 - Consider how easy / useful / annoying it would be to maintain camera position when swapping between event states.